Connecticut Route 2A

 Route 2A is a state highway in the U.S. state of Connecticut.
-It is a 9.9 mi mostly expressway alternate route of Route 2 that bypasses the downtown area of the city of Norwich and serves as the main access road to the Mohegan Sun casino.
+It is a 9.9 mi mostly freeway alternate route of Route 2 that bypasses the downtown area of the city of Norwich and serves as the main access road to the Mohegan Sun casino.

 Route description

 Route 2A begins at the junction of I-395 and Route 2/Route 32 in Norwich.
-Route 2A travels south along I-395 for 3.7 mi before separating as its own 2-lane freeway at I-395 Exit 9 in Montville.
-This independent freeway portion of Route 2A runs easterly for about 3.2 mi with interchanges for Route 32 and Mohegan Sun Casino before crossing the Thames River on the Mohegan-Pequot Bridge into Preston and ending at Route 12.
+Route 2A travels south along I-395 for 3.7 mi before separating as its own four-lane freeway at I-395 Exit 9 in Montville.
+It runs easterly for about 3.2 mi with interchanges for Route 32 and Mohegan Sun Casino before becoming a two-lane freeway, after which it crosses the Thames River on the Mohegan-Pequot Bridge into Preston and ends at Route 12.
 After turning north onto Route 12 for a brief overlap, it resumes its easterly course, meeting with Route 117 in the village of Poquetanuck.
 From here, Routes 2A and 117 continue north as a concurrency to Route 2 where both routes end.